Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Data Characteristics

 We compute the summary statistics and analyze several global characteristics of the exchange rate datasets and auxiliary variables.
 Notably, we focus on seven key time series features: skewness, kurtosis, nonlinearity, long-range dependence, seasonality, stationarity, and outlier detection \citep{hyndman2018forecasting}.
-We employ Tsay's and Keenan's one-degree tests to assess nonlinearity, while long-range dependence is examined using the Hurst exponent.
-Unlike the ACF plots, which show finite-sample correlations, the Hurst exponent captures global scaling.
-Additionally, The Kwiatkowski–Phillips–Schmidt–Shin (KPSS) test is used to evaluate stationarity, while Ollech and Webel's test is applied to detect seasonal patterns.
-The statistical characteristics of these datasets, summarized in Appendix~\ref{stat_prop}, reveal that most of the macroeconomic time series are non-stationary, except the oil price growth rate series, the CPI inflation series for Brazil and India, and the GPR series for Brazil and Russia.
+We employ Tsay's and Keenan's one-degree tests to assess nonlinearity, while the Kwiatkowski–Phillips–Schmidt–Shin (KPSS) test is used to evaluate stationarity.
+Seasonal patterns are examined using Ollech and Webel's test, and long-range dependence is analyzed using the Hurst exponent.
+Moreover, to detect outliers in the dataset, we apply the Bonferroni outlier test using studentized residuals \citep{weisberg1982residuals}.
+These statistical features, summarized in Appendix~\ref{stat_prop}, reveal that most macroeconomic time series are non-stationary, except for the oil price growth rate series, the CPI inflation series for Brazil and India, and the GPR series for Brazil and Russia.
 Most of the series do not exhibit seasonality, except for the GEPU and US EMV series.
 Additionally, nonlinear patterns are present in the majority of the dataset.
-The Hurst exponent values greater than 0.5 suggest persistent long-range dependence in exchange rate dynamics and all economic indicators.
-Moreover, to detect the presence of outliers in the dataset, we apply the Bonferroni outlier test using studentized residuals \citep{weisberg1982residuals}.
-Our analysis indicates that all series, except for the exchange rate series of Russia, exhibit significant outliers.
+All time series, except for the exchange rate series of Russia, exhibit significant outliers.
+The Hurst exponent values are greater than 0.5, suggesting a persistent long-range dependence in exchange rate dynamics and all economic indicators.
+Furthermore, to provide a more rigorous statistical assessment of long memory, we estimate the fractional differencing parameter $d$ under an ARFIMA specification via Whittle likelihood \citep{whittle1951hypothesis, beran2017statistics}.
+This approach tests the null hypothesis of a short memory process ($d = 0$) against the alternative of long memory ($d > 0$).
+Rejection of the null provides robust evidence of long-range dependence, where the magnitude of the estimated parameter quantifies the series' structural persistence.
+The estimated values of $d$, as reported in Table~\ref{Table_Whittle_Estimator} of Appendix~\ref{stat_prop}, are statistically different from zero at the 1\% significance level across all series, with values ranging from 0.3 to 0.49.
+This provides strong evidence against short memory and indicates that the series exhibits highly persistent, long-range dependence.